 For the For the Year Ended December 31

-2012 2011 2010
+2013 2012 2011

-Net interest margin 2.70% 2.77% 2.79%
+Net interest margin 2.74% 2.70% 2.77%

-Interest rate on: Average loan volume Average debt 4.53% 2.14% 4.86% 2.46% 5.14% 2.75%
+Interest rate on: Average loan volume Average debt 4.35% 1.87% 4.53% 2.14% 4.86% 2.46%

-Interest rate spread 2.39% 2.40% 2.39%
+Interest rate spread 2.48% 2.39% 2.40%

-The decrease in interest rate spread resulted from a 33 basis point decrease in interest rates on average loan volume and a 32 basis point decrease in interest rates on average debt.
-The decrease in net interest margin in addition to the change in spread was due to lower earnings on our own capital.
+The increase in interest rate spread resulted from an 18 basis point decrease in interest rates on average loan volume and a 27 basis point decrease in interest rates on average debt.
+The increase in net interest margin was primarily due to the increased spread.

-Provision for Loan Losses/(Loan Loss Reversals)
+Provision for Loan Losses

 We monitor our loan portfolio on a regular basis to determine if any increase through provision for loan losses or decrease through a loan loss reversal in our allowance for loan losses is warranted based on our assessment of the probable losses in our loan portfolio.
-We recorded net provision for loan losses of \$89 thousand in 2012, compared with net provision for loan losses of \$67 thousand in 2011 and \$405 thousand in 2010.
-The provision for loan losses recorded during 2012 was primarily due to increased loan volume, charge-off on a machinery loan and a small charge-off on a cattle loan, offset by a recovery on a previously charged-off machinery loan and small recoveries on 3 previously charged-off cattle loans.
-The provision for loan losses recorded in 2011 was primarily due to the exceptional drought occurring throughout our territory along with partial charge-offs of two equipment loans offset partially by a recovery on a previously charged-off cattle loan and improved credit quality.
-The provision for loan losses recorded in 2010 was primarily due to increased loan volume and by partial charge-offs of two livestock related loans.
+We recorded net provision for loan losses of \$96 thousand in 2013, compared with \$89 thousand in 2012 and \$67 thousand in 2011.
+The provision for loan losses recorded during 2013 was primarily due to increased loan volume and increased risk exposure on certain loans.
+The provision for loan losses recorded in 2012 and 2011 were primarily for the same reasons as the 2013 funding.